apigovau/api-descriptions/abs/DataApi.md

 -	Observations are the actual data points or numbers being measured.
 -	Dimensions provide the structure of the dataset.
 Each observation is uniquely identified by the combination of one member from each dimension.
 -	Attributes don’t help to identify observations, but add useful additional information to them (like the unit of measure or the number of decimals).
 -	Annotations are similar to attributes in that they provide additional information.
-They can be referenced by any other SDMX object (including dimensions, attributes and observations)
+They can be referenced by any other SDMX object (including dimensions, attributes and observations).

 Observations within a dataset can be grouped in different ways to assist in reading the data.
 A grouping of observations is known as a series.
 The most common way to group data is by the Time dimension (aka a time series).
 For example, the unemployment rate for Australia is measured each month and these measures can be grouped together into a time series.
 Similarly, you can group a collection of observations made at the same point in time, in a "cross-section".
 For example the unemployment rate for each state and territory for a single month (this would be a series grouped on the Region dimension).
 You can also return ungrouped data as a flat list of observations.